 Achilleas Kostoulas

-On Likert scales, levels of measurement and nuanced understandings
+Revisiting Likert scales, levels of measurement: a nuanced understanding

 I have found it moderately bemusing that my post on Likert scales has received so much attention, considering that I had only intended to mention statistics in passing, in order to make what I perceived to be a more broadly relevant remark.

-Because my authorial intention was not to educate readers in statistics, the views I expressed in that post do not reflect the full extent on scholarship on Likert scaling, and have been stated in more absolute terms than what I would have otherwise used.
+Because my authorial intention was not to educate readers in statistics, the views I expressed in that post do not reflect the full extent on scholarship on Likert scaling.
+I also may have stated my point in more absolute terms than what I would have otherwise used.

 I do stand by my basic premise: a ranking scale consisting of five verbal descriptors (e.g., strongly disagree, disagree, undecided, agree, strongly agree) can only produce ordinal data.
-The same applies when the descriptors are replaced by numerical codes, or any other kind of shorthand.
+The same applies even if we replace descriptors with numerical codes, or any other kind of shorthand.
 But what about composite scales, which synthesise many such items?
-And what about ranking scales which are only anchored on the two ends of the continuum?
+And what about we only anchor the ranking scales on the two ends of the continuum?
 There are many instruments in the research methods toolkit, and they all have slightly different uses.

 I am grateful to Florentina Taylor (update: link no longer active) who took the time to provide a somewhat different perspective, and has kindly permitted me to quote her in this post.
 Here’s what she had to say: